Blueberry Pie with Frozen Blueberries

 - Preheat your oven to 425°F

 - Prepare the pie crusts: Roll out one pie crust to about 12 inches in diameter and place it in a pie pan without trimming the over-hang.
-Pour the blueberry mixture into the crust.
+Pour the cooled blueberry mixture into the crust.

 - Add the top crust: Roll out the second pie crust.
 Either cut into strips to make a lattice top or simply place it over the filling.
 Trim any excess dough and crimp the edges to seal.